British TV Host Says He Doesn't Eat Ice Cream Because He's Not Gay

 Watch a snippet of Hammond’s remarks, courtesy of radio producer Ollie Cole, below.

-After Hammond’s comment, the audience applauded and laughed somewhat nervously, eventually applauding quite loudly, while Clarkson and May exchanged puzzled looks.
+After Hammond’s comment, the audience applauded and laughed somewhat nervously, eventually clapping quite loudly, while Clarkson and May exchanged puzzled looks.
 Still, Hammond didn’t stop there.

 “Ice cream is a bit, you know,” he said.
 “There’s nothing wrong with it, but a grown man eating an ice cream... it’s that way, rather than that way.”